Sondju/GYK-Mods-QMod/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Please fill to the best of your ability.
+Can never have too much info.
 title: "[BUG] Issue with mod/tool"
 labels: bug
 assignees: p1xel8ted